john-science/mazelib/README.md

 Results: perfect, unbiased

 This is a classic.
 Like Kruskal's, it is based on the idea of finding a MST in a graph.
 But Prim's is purely random.
 In fact, randomized variations on other maze-generating algorithms are frequently called "Prim's variations".

-#### Recursive Backtracker

-###### The Algorithm

-1. Randomly select a starting cell.
-2. Randomly choose a wall at that cell and carve a passage through to the adjacent cell, but only if the adjacent cell has not been visited yet.
-This becomes the new current cell.
-3. If all adjacent cells have been visited, back up to the last cell that has uncarved walls and repeat.
-4. The algorithm ends when the process has backed all the way up to the starting cell.

-###### Notes

-Results: perfect, unbiased

-This is a standard maze-generation algorithm because it is easy to understand and implement.
-And it produces high-quality mazes.

 #### Recursive Division